Prof. George Meyiri Bob-Milliar

 Editorial Positions:

-- CO-EDITOR: The Yearbook for the History of Global Development (YHGD) (2022-date)
+- Co-Editor: The Yearbook for the History of Global Development (YHGD) (2022-date)

-- CO-EDITOR: APSA Africa Workshop Newsletter (2015-2017)
+- Co-Editor: APSA Africa Workshop Newsletter (2015-2017)

-- CO-EDITOR: African Affairs (since December 2021-date)
+- Co-Editor: African Affairs (since December 2021-date)

-- CO-EDITOR: African Economic History (February 2020-date)
+- Co-Editor: African Economic History (February 2020-date)

-- CO-EDITOR: Contemporary Journal of African Studies (February 2021-date)
+- Co-Editor: Contemporary Journal of African Studies (February 2021-date)

-MEMBER OF EDITORIAL BOARDS: African Journal of Social of Sciences Education (UEW, 2021), Babcock Journal of the Social Sciences (BJSS) (University of Babcock, Ogun State, Nigeria), African Review of Economics & Finance (SA).
+Membership of Editorial Boards: Ghana Journal of Development Studies (UDS), African Journal of Social of Sciences Education (UEW, 2021), Babcock Journal of the Social Sciences (BJSS) (University of Babcock, Ogun State, Nigeria), African Review of Economics & Finance (SA).

 ORCID iD